 - Parietal lobe.
 The parietal lobe interprets sensations from the body.
 The gyrus posterior to the central sulcus, the postcentral sulcus, is the primary area for receipt of these sensations.

 - Occipital lobe.
 The occipital lobe is located superior to the tentorium cerebelli, in the posterior cranial fossa, and is primarily concerned with vision.

 - Temporal lobe.
 The temporal lobe is located in the middle cranial fossa and is primarily concerned with hearing.

 The diencephalon consists of the thalamus, hypothalamus, epithalamus, and subthalamus, and is situated between the cerebrum and the brainstem (Figure 16-1B).
 The diencephalon serves as the main processing center for information destined to reach the cerebral cortex from the ascending pathways.

 The brainstem consists of the midbrain, pons, and medulla oblongata (Figure 16-1B).

 - Midbrain.
 The midbrain (mesencephalon) contains the nuclei for the oculomotor nerve and the trochlear nerve, cranial nerves (CNN) III and IV, respectively.
 The cerebral aqueduct is a portion of the ventricular system and courses through the center of the midbrain to connect the third and fourth ventricles.

 - Pons.
 The pons is situated against the clivus and the dorsum sellae and contains the nuclei for the trigeminal, abducens, facial, and vestibulocochlear nerves (CNN V, VI, VII, and VIII, respectively).

 - Medulla oblongata.
-The medulla oblongata, commonly called the medulla, is located at the level of the foramen magnum. ...
+The medulla oblongata, commonly called the medulla, is located at the level ...